hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The town has other familiars.
+The swan is not the town's only familiar.
 Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering travellers the threefold amenity of *omiyage* (souvenirs), teppanyaki, and hotel.